-In summary, we found that oral and monoclonal antibody DMTs used for first-line treatment for relapsing forms of MS were effective in reducing relapses; we are less certain about the impact of these DMTs on confirmed disability progression.
-We found insufficient evidence to assess whether there were clinically meaningful differences in efficacy or safety for ublituximab compared with other monoclonal antibodies.
+Range in annual WAC based on natalizumab, ofatumumab, and ocrelizumab because ublituximab is not approved and therefore does not have a WAC.
+These threshold prices do not include any provider-administered mark-up, which was assumed to be 6% in the cost-effectiveness model used to generate these estimates, where applicable.
+In summary, we found that oral and monoclonal antibody DMTs used for first-line treatment for relapsing forms of MS were effective in reducing relapses.
+We are less certain about the impact of these DMTs on CDP, particularly for rituximab, for which we lacked high quality data for CDP.
+We found insufficient evidence to assess whether there were clinically meaningful differences in efficacy or safety amongst the monoclonal antibodies, though the monoclonal antibodies did appear to be more effective than oral therapies.
 Ublituximab appeared to be more effective for reducing relapses and possibly slowing disability progression compared with oral therapies and no DMT.
-At its placeholder price, ublituximab did not meet typical thresholds for cost effectiveness when compared to the market-leading oral, in large part due to differences in net price.
-These findings should be interpreted in the context of the aforementioned data-related uncertainties and limitations.
+The modeled monoclonal antibody treatments, without rituximab, did not meet typical thresholds for cost effectiveness when compared to the market-leading oral, in large part due to differences in net price.
+These findings should be interpreted in the context of the data-related uncertainties and limitations.